paulbarmstrong/bucket-with-objects-cdk/README.md

 import * as cdk from "aws-cdk-lib" import * as logs from "aws-cdk-lib/aws-logs" import * as s3_assets from "aws-cdk-lib/aws-s3-assets"
-import { BucketWithObjects } from "bucket-with-objects-cdk"
+import { BucketWithObjects } from "cdk-bucket-with-objects"
 import { Construct } from "constructs"

 export class BucketWithObjectsTestStack extends cdk.Stack {